portworx/px-docs/px-usage.md

 + -t <token> token that was provided in email (or arbitrary clusterID)
 + -s <device> of the form /dev/sda, repeat for multiple devices
++ -z indicates a "head-only" node that contributes no local storage
 + -d <data_network_interface> of the form eth0 - (optional)
 + -m <management_network_interface> of the form eth0 - (optional)
 + -k <key_value_store> of the form [etcd|consul]://<IP>:<port|4001> - (optional)